vwaurich/ExternalMemoryLib/README.md

 See ExternalMemoryRealTC (i.e. real array with time control)

 The project contains binaries for 32-bit windows.
 In case you need something different, try to build it yourself.
 All the sources are on board.

+REMARK: The library is still work in progress, but the real arrays should work now.